How to Apply

 Direct applications for online and multimode delivery

 If you are applying directly to GradSchool to study online (or a mix of online and face-to-face), please adhere to the application closing dates listed below.
+All required supporting documents must be received by these dates.
 Applications received after these dates will be considered for the next available intake:

 The application process varies according to the program; the study mode: face-to-face, online or a combination of both; and whether you are a domestic or international student.